 Interpreting the data

-Private non-financial corporations (PNFCs) are comprised of United Kingdom Continental Shelf (UKCS), manufacturing, non-financial service sector companies and others (including construction, electricity and gas supply, agriculture, mining and quarrying).
+Private non-financial corporations (PNFCs) are comprised of UK Continental Shelf (UKCS), manufacturing, non-financial service sector companies and others (including construction, electricity and gas supply, agriculture, mining and quarrying).
 UKCS companies are defined as those involved in the exploration for, and extraction of, oil and natural gas in the UK.

-The main source data used in the compilation of the rates of return is obtained from the Quarterly Operating Profits Survey (QOPS).
+The main sources of data used in the compilation of the rates of return are obtained from the Quarterly Operating Profits Survey (QOPS) and provisional HMRC company profits data.

 The gross operating surplus of PNFCs consists of gross trading profits, plus income from rental of buildings, less inventory holding gains.